Adratiklit

-Adratiklit (meaning "mountain lizard") is an extinct genus of herbivorous stegosaurian dinosaur that lived on the supercontinent Gondwana during the Middle Jurassic period (168–164 million years ago).
+Adratiklit (meaning "mountain lizard") is an extinct genus of stegosaurian dinosaur that lived on the supercontinent Gondwana during the Middle Jurassic (Bathonian age).
 The genus contains a single species, Adratiklit boulahfa.
-Its remains were found in the El Mers Group, probably in the El Mers II Formation (Bathonian), near Boulahfa, south of Boulemane, Fès-Meknes, north Morocco.
+Its remains were found in the El Mers III Formation, near Boulemane in north Morocco.

 Eurypodan dinosaurs, in particular stegosaurs, were diverse and abundant in Laurasia (nowadays the northern continents) during the Jurassic, but their remains are extremely rare in deposits of Gondwana, (nowadays the southern continents).
 Nevertheless, the existence of fragmentary remains and trackways in the deposits of Gondwana indicate the presence of eurypodan taxa there.
-Adratiklit is the first described eurypodan taxon from North Africa, as well as the second oldest known stegosaur (being slightly younger than Bashanosaurus), with the possible exception of Isaberrysaura and "Ferganastegos", which may be as old as Adratiklit.
+Adratiklit is the first described eurypodan taxon from North Africa, as well as—along with Thyreosaurus—one of the oldest known stegosaurs (being similar in age to Bashanosaurus, Isaberrysaura, and the informally-named "Ferganastegos").

 Discovery and naming

-Adratiklit boulahfa was described by Susannah C.R.
-Maidment, Thomas J. Raven, Driss Ouarhache and Paul M. Barrett on 16 August 2019 in an article published online in paleontological journal Gondwana Research; the article was published physically in January 2020.
+Adratiklit boulahfa was described by Susannah Maidment, Thomas J. Raven, Driss Ouarhache, and Paul M. Barrett on 16 August 2019 in an article published online in the paleontological journal Gondwana Research; the article was published physically in January 2020.
 The holotype of Adratiklit boulahfa is a dorsal vertebra, NHMUK PV R37366.
-Referred specimens include three cervical vertebrae (NHMUK PV R37367 and NHMUK R37368, the latter specimen consisting of a series of two articulated bones), a dorsal vertebra (NHMUK PV R37365) and a left humerus (NHMUK PV R37007).
+Referred specimens include three cervical vertebrae (NHMUK PV R37367 and NHMUK R37368, the latter specimen consisting of a series of two articulated bones), a dorsal vertebra (NHMUK PV R37365), and a left humerus (NHMUK PV R37007).
 The specimens were acquired by the Natural History Museum in the United Kingdom from fossil traders.
 They represent multiple individuals, probably five.
 While the second dorsal vertebra shares traits with the holotype, the other referrals are merely based on the fact that the material is stegosaurian.
-An attempt in 2018 to locate the site did not produce any relevant fossils but led to a deeper insight into the geology.
+An attempt in 2018 to locate the site did not produce any relevant fossils but clarified the region's geology.

 The generic name Adratiklit is derived from the Berber words "adrar", meaning "mountain", and "tiklit", meaning lizard.
 The specific name, boulahfa, refers to the area of Boulahfa near where the specimen was said to be found.

 Description

 While the holotype for Adratiklit only includes a dorsal vertebra, a few other remains are known, including an upper arm bone and additional vertebrae.
 The fossilized humerus is 61 cm long.
+Adratiklit has an estimated body length of up to 7 m.